vwheeler63/MarkerStack/README.rst

 *******

 Each View only stores MarkerStack information until the stack becomes empty, and then that storage is removed again.
-In other words, Views with no PUSHED cursor (caret) positions are not burdened with any kind of storage, including across Sublime Text sessions.
+In other words, Views with no PUSHed cursor (caret) positions are not burdened with any kind of storage, including across Sublime Text sessions.

 MarkerStack Gutter Symbol